What we can learn from the Coronavirus crisis with satellite data

 In South Korea, a smart city technology system recreates the movements of confirmed COVID-19 cases, using data such as surveillance camera footage and credit card transactions.
 This new system allows data about confirmed COVID-19 patients to be immediately analysed by health investigators.
 Central and local administrations in South Korea are sending real-time alerts via text messages and apps about the number of confirmed cases, as well as the travel histories of those infected.
 The “self-quarantine safety protection” app, developed by the Ministry of the Interior and Safety, uses satellite navigation to make sure people are not breaking their quarantine.

-The approach of tapping into mobile location data to reconstruct the movements of Coronavirus positive people and those who encountered them, has sparked concerns about privacy.
+The approach of tapping into mobile location data to reconstruct the movements of coronavirus positive people and those who encountered them, has sparked concerns about privacy.
 In Europe, research teams are now considering less invasive ways to collect and share data about infections.
+To connect innovative ideas and to halt the pandemic, the European GNSS Agency (GSA) is calling for apps supporting authorities and citizens in the COVID-19 emergency response and recovery.
+It has also listed location GNSS Galileo based Applications that may be useful in response to the diffusion of COVID-19.
 In this so-called age of “surveillance capitalism”, public concerns about the exploitation and abuse of data are high.
 However, both authorities and the public will have to weigh the value of privacy against the importance of collecting data that can help in saving lives.

 Overcoming the crisis, and more?